-Low flow conditions were present in all five sampling seasons, albeit slightly higher in 2021.
+Higher than normal flow conditions were experienced in 2022 compared to 2017-20 with 2021 being slightly higher than 2017-20.
 During 2020 and 2021 there was elevated turbidites due to increased sediment loads following the 2019/2020 fires.
 These elevated turbidities will have decreased electrofishing efficiency in those two years.
+The higher flows restricted access to one site, therefore only 10 sites were fished in 2022.